nurulc/machine-learning/README.md

 * Supervised learning -
 * Accuracy - percent of correct predictions from all the input
     * Precission - percent of prediction of a category that was correct, i.e. how useful is the result.
 For example, of all the cats predicted what percent was correct
     * Recall - percent of of a category was correctly predicted, i.e. how complete was result.
-For example, of all the cats in the data which percent was correct predicted
+For example, of all the cats in the data which percent was correct predicted * Blog by Christopher Olah

 ### Gradient Descent

 * SGD - stocastic gradinet descent
 * ADAM - efficient gradient descent optimizer
+* Blog by Christopher Olah

 ## ROC